ForestOfLight/skyoobguide/docs/advanced.md

 > Credit: Cheng/Euemj(程程)

-This glitch creates the same effect as the [driving](#drive--advanced-table-uber) trick, but it moves much, much quicker.
+This glitch creates the same effect as the [driving](../movement/multi-player/#table-drive) trick, but it moves much, much quicker.
 It can be quite hard to control when using the fast version, but it can even slice through wind walls!
 Other players don't see this glitch in action, but they can teleport to you once it's over or teleport automatically with an [uber](../clipping/#table-uber) setup.

 <div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/vxr5g1?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

 1. Place your table.
 2. Have a friend sit at the table.
 3. Grab your friends hand at the same time as they do any friend emote.
-(Similar to [Advanced Uber](../movement/multi-player/#drive--advanced-table-uber).)
+(Similar to a [table drive](../movement/multi-player/#table-drive).)
 4. Have your friend [hard freeze](../terms-and-methods/#freezing).
 5. Drag your table out and zoooom.
 6. When you're finished, place the table down.
 Your friend can stop freezing.